idfive/Developer-Documentation/docs/back-end/drupal/drupal-simplesamlphp-password-protection.md

 ## To enact

-- Create the boolean field.
+- Create the boolean field on bundle of choice.
-- Create the service.
+- Create the service, which will run the authentication.
-- Preproccess the entity.
+- Create the event subscriber, which will decide if a page should be authenticated.

 ### Create the service